glyphr-studio/Glyphr-Studio-1/README.md

 # Welcome to Glyphr Studio!
-Glyphr Studio is a free, web based font editor, focusing on font design hobbyists.
+Glyphr Studio is a free, web based font designer, focusing on font design hobbyists.
 More information can be found at [glyphrstudio.com](http://glyphrstudio.com) - and/or follow [@glyphrstudio](https://twitter.com/glyphrstudio) on twitter.

-## Beta 4 is out!
+## Beta 5 has been released!
-On the Fourth of July, Glyphr Studio Beta 4 was released!
-Major new features are Importing SVG Outlines, Two Screen Edit Mode, and Full Unicode Support.
-Lots of little features, too – a full breakdown of new features can be found at [the Glyphr Studio Blog](http://www.glyphrstudio.com/blog) or at the [Beta 4 GitHub Release Page](https://github.com/mattlag/Glyphr-Studio/releases/tag/v0.4.0).
+Just in time for the 2014 holiday season, Glyphr Beta 5 is here!
+Major new features are Importing and Exporting SVG Fonts, Ligatures, and Kerning.
+Lots of little features, too – a full breakdown of new features can be found at [the Glyphr Studio Blog](http://www.glyphrstudio.com/blog) or at the [Beta 5 GitHub Release Page](https://github.com/mattlag/Glyphr-Studio/releases/tag/v0.5.0).

-## Beta 5 is in the works!
-The big work items for Beta 5 have been set - thanks to all the community folks who submitted ideas and feedback!
-- **Import & Export SVG Font** - importing single outlines in Beta 4 was just a stepping stone for this big goal.
-- **Ligatures** - 'cuz, you know, fonts have ligatures
-- **Kerning** - 'cuz, you know, fonts have kerning
-- **Deprecated TTX Support** - Glyphr Studio has a need for a text-based file format.
-TTX seemed promising and powerful, but in the end it has been too hard to debug, and too hard for end users to install.
-We are shifting gears to SVG as our somewhat 'native' text file format.

-There will also be a smattering of smaller and medium sized features, like Custom Guides (in development now).

 As always, there is kind of a running list of feature ideas over at the [Issues List]( https://github.com/mattlag/Glyphr-Studio/issues?labels=&page=1&state=open).